Blueprint for Energy Security in the National Electricity Market

 On 24 November 2017 Energy Council Ministers formerly amended and endorsed the Terms of Reference for the Energy Security Board (ESB) including that it only undertake work as directed by the COAG Energy Council.

 The Terms of Reference for the ESB can be found below.

 COAG Energy Council Review of Petroleum Licensing Regulations

 Australia’s ability to continue to attract the large-scale investment required to support petroleum projects has been underpinned by sound petroleum development and production regimes both onshore and offshore.

 Review of Energy Consumers Australia

 The COAG Energy Council agreed to establish a national energy consumer advocacy body on 13 December 2013 based on the Proposal for a National Energy Consumer Advocacy Body.
 This report was developed by independent advisors in consultation with consumer groups and other stakeholders as part of the energy market reform package agreed by Energy Ministers in 2012.

 Energy Consumers Australia (ECA) was established as a company limited by guarantee on 30 January 2015, and assumed the responsibilities of the former Consumer Advocacy Panel, which was closed on ECA’s establishment.

 Capacity Trading Reform Package Legal and Regulatory Framework – Consultation

-The Gas Market Reform Group (GMRG) is undertaking a public consultation on the legal and regulatory framework required to implement the capacity trading reform package.
+The Gas Market Reform Group (GMRG) has undertaken a public consultation on the legal and regulatory framework required to implement the capacity trading reform package.
 Before the reforms can be implemented, a number of amendments will need to be made to the National Gas Law, the Regulations made under the National Gas Law and the National Gas Rules.
 Further, a new instrument, the Operational Transportation Service Code, will need to be developed.